 Phra Pidta is well known for its ability to protect the wearer against harm and danger.
 Harm can come in many ways.
 Kelantan's arcane sciences in creating supreme Pidta is long known since Wat Uttamaram started this tradition of making powerful Pidta.
 Without exception Porthan Goi's Pidta is also supreme against harm.
 Here is a sharing of experience on my recent encounter.

 During a recent trip to visit Porthan Goi, I relayed the above incident to him.
 He seemed to know already what this Pidta can do.
-Before I can finish my entire story Porthan Goi interrupted and casually said to me in Malay language "That policeman was very nice to you right?".
+Before I could finish my entire story Porthan Goi interrupted and casually said to me in Malay language "That policeman was very nice to you right?".
 Surprise, surprise, surprise.

 Porthan Goi is ranked no. 4 in Kelantan's Sangha Order.
 For those who don't know Porthan Goi yet he is also a "Bomoh Siam" with capability in countering paranormal activities.
 According to a story related to me by a Kampong Tendong folk, there was an incident involving a very rich businessman in Kelantan whom did not believe in charity or ghost spirits.
 Despite being rich and successful, he will handout RM50 only and not even a bit more in donation money to Wat Tendong.
 One day the businessman moved with his whole family to a newly constructed mansion.
 The whole family experienced paranormal activities at night with door knocking, people walking around in the middle of the night when everybody is supposed to be sleeping.